 - Identifying a Museum program they are particularly interested in and enhancing its outreach and effectiveness

-To apply, candidates need to download and complete a fillable PDF Internship Application and provide a current resume, letter of interest, and three references.
-To fill out the PDF you will need to download a free copy of Adobe Acrobat Reader here.
+To apply, candidates need to download and complete a fillable PDF Internship Application and provide a current resume (max 2 pages) and letter of interest (max 500 words).

 Education Internship Program